WeiCao4536/Tron-AI-Evolution/README.md

-# Tron-AI-Evolution
-A cutting-edge AI system that uses genetic algorithms and neural networks to master the classic Tron Light Cycles game.
 Tron Light Cycle AI - Project Documentation
 Overview
 A genetic algorithm-powered neural network system that learns to play the classic Tron Light Cycle game through evolutionary training.
 The AI agents compete in a grid-based environment, developing strategies through natural selection.